ggloor/CoDa_microbiome_tutorial/README.txt

 multi_comp.pdf, and coda_seq.pdf: brief introductions to the problem from different perspectives
-make_interpret_biplot: a simple biplot with random data first_biplot.pdf: exploratory data analysis using compositional biplots and outlier detection and removal first_comparison.pdf: finding maximally different genes using ALDEx2 first_association.pdf: finding maximally associated genes using propr
+make_interpret_biplot: a simple biplot with random data first_biplot.pdf: exploratory data analysis using compositional biplots and outlier detection and removal of the example dataset first_comparison.pdf: finding maximally different genes using ALDEx2 first_association.pdf: finding maximally associated genes using propr